GPU Roofline Insights Perspective from Command Line

 - --profile-gpuis an option to analyze GPU kernels.
 This option is required for each command.

 - --flopis an option to collect data about floating-point and integer operations.
 This option is required for the--collet=tripcountsstep.

 - --target-gpuis a target GPU adapter to collect profiling data.
 The adapter configuration should be in the following format<domain>:<bus>:<device-number>.<function-number>.
 Only decimal numbers are accepted.
-Use this option if you have more than one GPU adapter on your machine.
-The default is the latest GPU architecture on your machine.To see a list of GPU adapters available on your system, runadvisor --help collectand scroll down to the--target-gpuoption description.
+Use this option if you have more than one GPU adapter on your system.
+The default is the latest GPU architecture version found on your system.To see a list of GPU adapters available on your system, runadvisor --help collectand scroll down to the--target-gpuoption description.

 - --gpu-sampling-interval=is an interval (in milliseconds) between GPU samples.
 By default, it is set to<double>1.